 Monday morning 10am - July 2nd, 2012 - my life took a turn that, to say was unexpected, was putting it mildly.
 We had just arrived in the UK on the previous Friday from Australia as part of our travelling backwards and forwards between the two (work and family).

 Two months before we had been in the USA because we were awarded a Churchill Fellowship to study Sustainable Horsekeeping in the USA and Canada.
 While there I had developed an extremely sore throat - probably tonsillitis or similar and straight afterwards I noticed a hard lump in my neck on the right.
-I really did not think much about it though because I felt fine once I got over the infection, in fact, it was around that time that I remarked to Stuart that I was finally feeling 'on top of the world' after having Glandular Fever eight years before!
+I really did not think much about it though because I felt fine once I got over the infection, in fact, it was around that time that I remarked to Stuart that I was finally feeling strong and well after having Glandular Fever eight years before!

 So, when we returned to Australia, before flying to the UK, the lump was slowly but surely getting larger, so I had my doctor have a look and she sent me for some tests.
-But time was running out (before our flight to the UK) so I arranged for the results to be sent to my aunties doctor in the UK.
+But time was running out (before our flight to the UK) so I arranged for the results to be sent to a relatives doctor in the UK.
 Hence the appointment.

-Along I went, so unconcerned was I, Stuart went to a local town for some test rides on some bikes, my auntie took me in her car.
-I planned to get a prescription for antibiotics - I was convinced it was an infection at the worst - but bam - 'there are cancer cells in the lump in your neck' said the doctor, so to say I felt as if the rug had been pulled from under me was an understatement indeed.
+Along I went, so unconcerned was I, Stuart went to a local town for some test rides on some bikes, my relative took me in her car.
+I thought I would be getting a prescription for antibiotics - I was convinced it was an infection at the worst - but bam - ''there are cancer cells in the lump in your neck'' said the doctor, so to say I felt as if the rug had been pulled from under me was an understatement indeed.

 Of course, we all have brushes with death, especially people who have been involved with as many horses I have for as long as I have, hooves flying past my head, numerous falls etc. but being told that you have the big C is something else entirely...

 From this day forward, my life (and of course everyone close to me) was turned upside down.
-In the next couple of weeks I was going to discover that I had late stage 3 head/neck cancer - no mean feat for someone that has never smoked and does not drink.
-I was about to find out that the treatment was particularly gruelling due to the position of the cancer and that I had about a 15% chance of making it through the next 5 years.
+In the next couple of weeks I was to discover that I had late stage three head/neck cancer - no mean feat for someone that has never smoked and does not drink!
+I was about to find out that the treatment was particularly gruelling due to the position of the cancer and that I had about a 15% chance of making it through the next five years.
+Possible treatment included the complete removal of my tongue - which meant never speaking or eating by mouth again!

 To be continued...